s5y-ux/CustomRtp/README.md

 ## License

-This project is licensed under the Eclipse License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Eclipse Public License - v 2.0 - see the [LICENSE](LICENSE) file for details.